Keyfactor/axis-ipcamera-orchestrator/docsource/content.md

 > [!IMPORTANT]
 > You will want to replace the device ID certificate bound to the HTTP server with a CA-signed certificate.
 To do this,
-> you will need to schedule a reenrollment job and select "HTTPS" as the Certificate Usage.
+> you will need to schedule a Reenrollment job and select **HTTPS** as the Certificate Usage.

 > [!IMPORTANT]
-> After associating a CA-signed certificate with the HTTP server, you need to make sure the orchestrator server trusts the HTTPS certificate.
+> After associating a CA-signed certificate with the HTTP server via the Reenrollment job, you need to make sure the orchestrator server trusts the HTTPS certificate.
 > Therefore, you will need to install the full CA chain - including root and intermediate certificates - into the orchestrator server's local
 > certificate store.

 ## Caveats

-> [!CAVEAT] Reenrollment jobs will not replace or remove a client-server certificate with the same alias.
+> [!NOTE] Reenrollment jobs will not replace or remove a client-server certificate with the same alias.
 They will also not remove
 > the original certificate if a particular \`Certificate Usage\` had an associated cert.
 Since the camera has limited storage,
 > it will be up to the user to remove any unused client-server certificates via the AXIS Network Camera GUI.